elvisimprsntr/siriproxy-ipcam/README.md

 Cameras
 -------

-I have not found a single resource that documents all the make and model IP camera image URLs, but this site is a good start: http://www.ispyconnect.com/sources.aspx
+Hopefully the documentation for your IP camera provides the URL for grabbing a still image.
+If not, while I have not found a single resource that documents all the make and model IP camera image URLs, this site is a good reference: http://www.ispyconnect.com/sources.aspx

 Installation
 ------------